7.1 Compiling a simple C++ program

 The executable produces the same output as the C version of the program,

-instead of the C printf
+using std::cout instead of the C printf function.
+All the

-commands in previous chapters apply to
+options used in the gcc commands in previous chapters apply to

-without change, as do the procedures for compiling and
+g++ without change, as do the procedures for compiling and

-linking files and libraries (using g++
+linking files and libraries (using g++ instead of gcc, of

 course).
-One natural difference is that the -ansi
+One natural difference is that the -ansi option

 requests compliance with the C++ standard, instead of the C standard, when

-used with g++
+used with g++.

 Note that programs using C++ object files must always be linked with

-, in order to supply the appropriate C++ libraries.
+g++, in order to supply the appropriate C++ libraries.

-Attempting to link a C++ object file with the C compiler gcc
+Attempting to link a C++ object file with the C compiler gcc will

 cause "undefined reference" errors for C++ standard library functions: